-September 11 relived
+September 11 relived"We were there

+On a sunny September morning in a rundown section of Brooklyn, firefighters watched television as reports of a plane crashing into the World Trade Center interrupted regular programming.
 To get a better view, firefighter Terence McShane scrambled to the roof of the station house, located across the East River from the twin towers.
-When the call came in, he was ready to roll.
+When the call came in, he was ready to roll. |

-mcshanehelmet.jpg Terence McShane
+Terence McShane |

 Located at the mouth of the Brooklyn-Battery Tunnel in an area known as Red Hook, FDNY Ladder 101 and Engine 202 were called out in the second wave of units.
 While Manhattan crews got bogged down in morning rush hour traffic, the Red Hook Raiders sped the short distance through the tunnel, exiting in time to see the second plane hit the south tower.